AhauBioinformatics/IDDGCN/README.md

 ![Framework](image/IDDGCN.png)

 ## System Requirements
-The source code developed in Python 3.7 using tensorflow  2.7.0.
-The required python dependencies are given below.
-IDDGCN is supported for any standard computer and operating system (Windows/macOS/Linux) with enough RAM to run.
-There is no additional non-standard hardware requirements.
+The source code was developed in Python 3.7 using TensorFlow 2.7.0.
+The required Python dependencies are listed below.
+IDDGCN is supported on any standard computer and operating system (Windows/macOS/Linux) with enough RAM to run.
+There are no additional non-standard hardware requirements.
 ```markdown
 tensorflow>=2.7.0
 scipy>=1.7.3